Kippenoma/tundra-tracker-docs/docs/tracker_faq.md

 ## How long does a Tundra Tracker’s battery last if it’s fully charged?

-At least 9 hours on average.
+Between 9-11 hours on average.